Samsung is betting on “electronic skin”, what will it be for?

 In a recent publication, Samsung discussed the development of the e-skin as well as the future uses of this technology.
 Indeed, the Korean giant has supported the research on the e-skin of Professor Unryong Jeong of the Department of Materials Science and Engineering at Pohang Technological University in Korea.

 If the technology is promising, it will certainly take a long time to commercialize it.
-But in any case, Samsung’s post as well as the video posted on its Korean YouTube channel (don’t forget to enable subtitles) gives us a glimpse of technologies that could improve the immersion of AR or VR headsets in the future.
+But in any case, Samsung’s post as well as the video posted on its Korean YouTube channel (don’t forget to enable subtitles) gives us a glimpse of technologies that might improve the immersion of AR or VR headsets in the future.

 In the meantime, we will have to be content with haptic feedback.
 In the absence of electronic skin, manufacturers of virtual reality or augmented reality headsets are content for the moment with vibrations at the level of the controllers.